 Today we’ve got another post on youth football drills.
-We’re going to talk about what I call my Everyday Drills (EDs) or drills that I always do weekly.
+We’re going to talk about what I call my Everyday Drills (EDs) or my best youth football drills that I always do weekly.
 These pee wee football drills keep sticking to my practice plans each season for my youth football teams aged 6 to 12 years old.
-I do many football drills to address specific weaknesses or for fun to lighten up practice, but these EDs are my go to drills that on a weekly basis are pretty much in every practice.
+I do many football drills to address specific weaknesses or for fun to lighten up practice, but these EDs are my best youth football drills that on a weekly basis are pretty much in every practice.

 - Pop Pass Pod